What Is Cancer?

 What is metastatic cancer?

-Cancer cells are able to travel to areas of the body where they don't belong.
+The mutations cancer cells acquire give them the ability to travel to areas of the body where they don't belong.
 They do this by:

 - Moving through and invading normal tissue